 - Wheezing

-If you breathe or drink high levels of chlorine, it will cause fluid build-up in the lungs.
+If you breathe or drink high chlorine levels, fluid builds up in your lungs.
 This condition is known as pulmonary edema.
-It can develop and be delayed for hours after being exposed to chlorine.
-Also, if you contact compressed liquid chlorine, you can experience frostbite in the eyes and the skin.
+It can develop and be delayed for hours after exposure to chlorine.

 Effects of Chloramine on Human Health